elasticio/elasticio.github.io/_components/aws-lambda.md

 ```

 If ``LogType`` was set to ``Tail`` then returned (last 4 KB of log) that is returned with the
-response will be logged out to compoentn log standard output (and visible in the elastic.io log)
+response will be logged out to component log standard output (and visible in the {{site.data.tenant.name}} log)

 ## Known issues